Faculty Recruiting Support CICS

 Ordering Food and Other Items for Events

 When an organization is having an event and needs to order things like food, plan ahead if requesting assistance ordering.
+We recommend coordinating this two weeks ahead of an event when possible.

 Food for Events